 Cash back credit cards

-Cash back credit cards make it easy for consumers to earn cash back or statement credits on their spending, although how rewards are doled out varies from card to card.
+Cash back credit cards make it easy for you to earn cash back or statement credits on your spending, although how rewards are doled out varies from card to card.
 Some options in this niche offer a flat rate of rewards while others offer bonus points in certain categories like dining or travel.
 Some even offer bonus rewards in categories that change each quarter, as well as a flat rate of rewards on all non-bonus purchases.

 Many cash back credit cards come with no annual fee as well, although some with more generous bonus offers and rewards schemes charge annual fees on the modest side, usually under $100.